sjtushi/awesome-computer-science-opportunities/README.md

 * [Sololearn](https://www.sololearn.com/) - Learn coding from the ground up for free!! (also available on android)
 * [Y Combinator](https://www.insidesherpa.com/virtual-internships/prototype/oRMogWRHeewqHzA7u/College-students%3A-Learn-how-to-work-at-a-YC-startup-) - Learn how engineering works at a Y Combinator startup
 * [MOOC.fi](https://www.mooc.fi/en) - Free courses from the University of Helsinki's Department of Computer Science.
+* [LabEx](https://labex.io) - Free and paid hands-on labs for Linux, DevOps, Cybersecurity, and Programming.

 ## Fellowships/Scholarships